 - Do not refrigerate the reconstituted oral solution; when chilled, the solution may thicken and be difficult to pour.
 The solution is stable for 2 weeks at room temperature.

-- Do not use clindamycin if the original seal over the bottle opening is broken or missing.
+- Do not use clindamycin if the original seal over the container opening is broken or missing.

 - Throw away clindamycin that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.